-Chinese is easily the most commonly spoken language on the planet with nearly 1 out of 5—or 1.2 billion—inhabitants speaking some form of the language.
+Mandarin Chinese is easily the most commonly spoken language on the planet with nearly 1 out of 5—or 1.3 billion—inhabitants speaking the language.
 That impressive fact alone may in and of itself be enough of a reason to study Chinese but there several good reasons to acquire this language:

 - The Chinese civilization dates back over 6000 years.
 Learning the language will enable you to experience with greater depth and insight the cumulative knowledge and exquisite culture of one the oldest civilizations the world has to offer.

 - Mandarin Chinese is the language spoken throughout China, Taiwan, Singapore, Southeast Asian countries and other parts of the world where Chinese-speaking communities are present.
 Chinese is also one of the working languages of the United Nations.

 - The fast growing nation of China has become a considerable player in the world of international finance, economy, and politics.
 The U.S. government has designated relations with China among the foreign policy issues of high importance.
 Chinese is considered one of the most critical languages for Americans to learn in the 21st century as China”s booming industry and consumption impacts the U.S. economy.

 - Learning Chinese may greatly assist you in career advancement as many opportunities in government, business, scientific, scholarly, and cultural exchanges will require facility with the Chinese language.